johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

 ### Be Conscientious
-of buisness goals before starting work.
+of business goals before starting work.

 ^ It's only helpful to pick one paradigm over the other when we know something is is likely to change and in what way it will change.
 If you're not considering